pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 The ``\n`` is a linefeed.
 It moves "cursor" where the computer will print text down one line.
 The computer stores all text in one big long line.
 It knows to display the text on different lines because of the placement of ``\n`` characters.

-To make matters more complex, different operating systems have different standards on what makes a line ending.
+Before the Internet became commonplace, computers didn't agree on what characters to use for line endings:

 =========== =======================================
 Escape code	Description